The Parents Flew The Nest

 There are some free primitive camping sites within the New River Gorge area, but we didn’t want to risk showing up after exploring all day to find them already full.
 To make sure we had a spot to rest after a long day of exploring, we paid for a campsite at Rifrafters Campground in Fayetteville, West Virginia.
 It is just minutes from the New River Gorge Bridge.

 We found Rifrafters to be of good value.
 We had a level spot with electricity, access to hot showers, and a clean restroom.
-The roads to get into our area of the campground for smaller rigs were a bit rough, but they were in the process of making changes to the park and my guess is the roads were going to be addressed in those changes.
+The roads to get into our area of the campground for smaller rigs were a bit rough, but they were in the process of making changes to the park, and my guess is the roads were going to be addressed in those changes.

 If You Are A Fan Of Breakfast Sandwiches, Go Here While In The New River Gorge Area